 - 1 teaspoon vanilla extract

-- In a saucepan, bring the water to a boil.
-Remove from the heat; stir in candy coating until melted.
-Cool for 20 minutes.
-Line three greased 8-in. square baking dishes with waxed paper and grease the paper; set aside.
+- Place egg whites in a large bowl; let stand at room temperature 30 minutes.
+In a small saucepan, bring water to a boil.
+Remove from heat; stir in candy coating until blended.
+Cool 20 minutes.

-- Meanwhile, in a bowl, cream butter and sugar.
-Add egg yolks; mix well.
-Beat in coating and vanilla.
-Combine flour, baking powder and baking soda; add to creamed mixture alternately with buttermilk.
-Mix well.
-Stir in the coconut and pecans.
-Beat egg whites until stiff peaks form; fold into the batter.
+- Cream butter and sugar until light and fluffy.
+Beat in egg yolks and vanilla.
+Beat in candy coating mixture.
+In another bowl, whisk together flour, baking powder and baking soda; add to creamed mixture alternately with buttermilk, beating after each addition.
+Fold in coconut and pecans.
+With clean beaters, beat egg whites on medium speed until stiff peaks form; fold into batter.

-- For frosting, in a large bowl, beat cream cheese and butter until light.
-Add confectioners' sugar, milk and vanilla; beat until smooth.
-Spread frosting between layers and over top and sides of cake.
-Yield: 10-12 servings.
+- For frosting, beat cream cheese and butter until smooth.
+Beat in confectioners' sugar, milk and vanilla.
+Spread between layers and over top and sides of cake.